Follow these tips and tricks to run a successful Team Leaderboard challenge.

-The team leaderboard module runs in a leaderboard fashion scored on averages.
-Therefore, the team with the highest step or active minutes average moves to the top of the leaderboard.
+The Team Leaderboard module runs in a leaderboard fashion scored on averages.
+Therefore, the team with the highest daily step, distance, or active minutes average moves to the top of the leaderboard.
 Participants will have full visibility into team rankings as well as individual members' standing within a given team.
-Users can also switch the viewing metric to see standings based on totals or averages for steps, distance and active minutes.
+Users can also switch the viewing metric to see standings based on totals or averages for steps, active minutes, and distance.

 Team Leaderboard Module Best Practice Tips

 For larger public initiatives we recommend creating a general participant team.
 Not all users may have a team to join, but they still want to participate and see stats.
 We suggest having one general participant team that users can join!
 Should you create a general participant team make sure to share the team name through communications so these individuals can easily join!

 For example: No team?
 No problem.
 Join the general participant team called _______ to participate and see stats!

 It's typical for teams to be made up with an uneven amount of participants.
 One team may have six users while another will have fifteen.
 Something to be mindful of is enforcing a minimum number of users on each team.
 Teams with only one individual will solely reflect that users average- giving an unfair advantage.
 The last thing we want is a team of 1 who happens to be a high stepper.

 Once you've decided this minimum (we suggest 3-4 as a minimum) make sure to include this in your initial communications, along with the detail on how you'll handle a team that does not meet the minimum requirement.
 It's very important to set the precedent in the initial communications.

 For example: Should your team have less than the minimum of 3 users by X date we will delete your team and move all members to the general participant team.